bjornt/prometheus-postgres-exporter-charm/README.md

-Subordinate charm for the Prometheus node exporter.
+Subordinate charm for the Prometheus Postgres exporter.